 Expired or lost passports – Portugal

-To enter or leave Portuguese territory, foreign citizens have to hold an accepted and valid travel document.
-The travel document must bear a validity date which supersedes the duration of the stay, except if the holder is a foreign resident in Portugal.
+To enter or leave Portuguese territory, foreign citizens must hold an accepted and valid travel document.
+For entering Portugal, the travel document must be valid for longer than the duration of the stay, unless the holder is a foreign resident in Portugal.

-d) Those who hold a pilot's licence or a crew membership certificate as per annexes 1 and 9 of the Convention on International Civil Aviation, or other documents that replace them when on duty;
+they hold a pilot's licence or crew member certificate as referred to in Annexes 1 and 9 to the Convention on International Civil Aviation, or other documents that replace these when on service.

-f) Those who are nationals of States with which Portugal has international conventions under which entry is permitted with a maritime identity card, when on duty.
+they are nationals of States with which Portugal has international agreements that allow them to enter with just their seaman's identity book when on service.